 The Vasa Monument

-In memory of king Gustav Vasa's speech to the peasants of Hälsingland province.
+In memory of king Gustav Vasa's speech to the farmers of Hälsingland province.

 In 1521, Norrala parish in Söderhamn was visited by the nobleman Gustav Eriksson Vasa, who was attempting to start a revolt against the Danish rule of Sweden.
-The peasants of modern Söderhamn were however not impressed by his speech and sent him on his way.
+The farmers and workers of modern Söderhamn were however not impressed by his speech and sent him on his way.

 The monument was erected in 1773 and bears an inscription in period Swedish.

 - Child friendly